modonohoe/rock-paper-scissors/README.md

 ##### **1. Header**

+- Displays the game title 'Rock Paper Scissors', in large contrasted text.

 ![Header](assets/images/documentation/header.jpg "Header")

 ##### **2. Rules**

+- A reminder of the rules featuring some FontAwesome icons.

 ![Game Rules](assets/images/documentation/rules.jpg "Game rules")

 ##### **3. Game Area**

+- Here the player will interact with the buttons to make their choices.
+JavaScript will generate choices for the computer player.

+- The player update div will give live commentary on who is winning by test while the score updates below in purple font to make it stand out.

+- Communication is clear and consise to the player.

 ![Game Area](assets/images/documentation/game-area.jpg "Game Area")

 ##### **4. Game Over**

+- When the round is won - a new button appears with the option to resart the game.

 ![End of Game](assets/images/documentation/end-game.jpg "End of Game")

 ##### **5. Footer**

+- The footer is 'sticky', it gives a solid bottom to the page.
+A link to my GitHub page is there if the user wishes to visit the repository.

 ![Footer](assets/images/documentation/footer.jpg "Page footer")